bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 - A template daemon already exits.
 Do you want to preserve it?
 Answer no.
 - How many jobs can I launch at once?
-Answer one-half of the nubmer of vCPUs for your instance.
+Answer one-half of the number of vCPUs for your instance.

 You are less likely to have problems with the web server stopping if you start it from a tmux session.
 To do this, enter: